Office of Academic Affiliations

 Education Dissemination Project

 Fellows are required to develop and implement an "Education Dissemination Project" in order to enhance the education of health professionals and the quality of care provided to veterans at their respective fellowship sites.
 The projects enhance the psychosocial rehabilitation beyond the training site.
 The projects focus on a variety of dissemination efforts such as developing continuing education or research conferences for health professionals, curricula for health professions training programs, patient education materials, or clinical demonstration projects.
 Fellows are also encouraged to take leadership roles by developing didactic projects and disseminating educational materials through a variety of efforts (e.g., planning regional invitational meetings, developing a training website) in order to educate health professionals and advance psychosocial rehabilitation training and collaboration.

 Each PSR fellowship program tailors its fellowship and discipline-specific seminars.
 The seminars include, but are not limited to, case presentations, workshops, coursework, conferences, and supervision.
-The Hub Site coordinates a monthly seminar series that offers a unified, comprehensive education and training for fellows across the seven PSR Fellowship sites.
+The Hub Site coordinates a monthly seminar series that offers a unified, comprehensive education and training for fellows across the six PSR Fellowship sites.
 All PSR fellows are invited to attend the didactic seminar series as it is an opportunity to learn more about psychosocial rehabilitation and recovery.
 It is also an opportunity to potentially collaborate with other PSR sites on various psychosocial rehabilitation and recovery projects.

 Additional Training Opportunities